How to Make a Backwards Knot (for Friendship Bracelets)

 Lay the thread on top of the right thread (orange).
 This should make the letter “P".
 (See image 1a).

 Loop the right thread (blue) under the left thread (orange) and pull upwards.
 (See image 1b - the thread goes down after tightening upwards)

 Then do it again. ** Very very important!!
 You need to do this twice or your bracelet will curl!!!

-The right thread will now be on the left.
+After repeating twice, the right thread will now be on the left.

 Backwards Knot Video

 Make a "P" with the working string, then reach through the "P" loop and pull the tail of the same string through from the front.

 Do this again.

 If you only knot once you are doing only HALF of the knot.